dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 # Introduction

-There has long been a need to collect DNS queries and responses on authoritative and recursive name servers for monitoring and analysis.
+There has long been a need for server operators to collect DNS queries and responses on authoritative and recursive name servers for monitoring and analysis.
 This data is used in a number of ways including traffic monitoring, analyzing network attacks and "day in the life" (DITL) [@ditl] analysis.